newmancodes/golang-snippetbox/README.md

 ## Notable Deviations

 - I've decided to go with PostgreSQL rather than the suggested use of mysql and am using docker to host the database.
 There is a docker-compose.yml file in the root of this repository, use `docker compose -f ./docker-compose.yml up` to pull the image and kick start the database before running the application
+  - Used [golang-migrate](https://github.com/golang-migrate/migrate) to manage the database schema.
+Check out the [freecodecamp tutorial](https://www.freecodecamp.org/news/database-migration-golang-migrate/) for more details.